 What is Community Benefit Insight's purpose?

-Efforts are underway to assist tax-exempt hospitals and communities undertaking collaborative planning activities through community health needs assessments (CHNAs) and the development of corresponding Implementation Strategies that respond to identified and prioritized needs.
-This web tool is intended to complement these efforts and provide access to the community benefit financial reporting data tax-exempt hospitals provide to the Internal Revenue Service (IRS) each year.
+Tax-exempt hospitals and communities are undertaking collaborative planning activities through community health needs assessments (CHNAs) and the development of corresponding Implementation Strategies that respond to identified and prioritized needs.
+CBI is intended to complement these efforts by providing better access to the community benefit financial reporting data tax-exempt hospitals provide to the Internal Revenue Service (IRS) each year.

 What data are included?

-Community Benefit Insight includes community benefit expenditures as reported by 501(c)(3) tax-exempt hospitals on their tax form, IRS 990 Schedule H, for years 2010 through 2014 from all fifty states and the District of Columbia.
-The web tool content is drawn from both governmental and hospital sources including the IRS Form 990 and Schedule H, the Centers for Medicare and Medicaid Services (CMS), and the American Hospital Association.
+Community Benefit Insight includes community benefit expenditures as reported by 501(c)(3) tax-exempt hospitals on their tax form, IRS 990 Schedule H, for years 2010 through 2016 from all fifty states and the District of Columbia.
+The web tool content is drawn from both governmental and hospital sources including the IRS Form 990 and Schedule H, and the Centers for Medicare and Medicaid Services (CMS).
 We have also included information from other governmental sources such as the U.S. Census Bureau, which is designed to enable comparisons of the communities in which hospitals are located, on measures such as health insurance status and poverty.

 Does Community Benefit Insight contain information on Community Health Needs Assessments?